-4.26 NFCC/ORH are in the process of creating mapping files that will be provided to all FRSs in the coming weeks.
-There are a few exceptions due to data availability.
+4.25 NFCC/ORH are in the process of creating mapping files that will be provided to all FRSs in the coming weeks.
+There are a few exceptions due to data availability, including Northern Ireland, where OS data is not available in the same format as the rest of the UK.
+The mapping files will be provided in .mif/.mid format that can be imported into ESRI, MapInfo, QGIS and other GIS packages.